panagiotou99/tokalathakimou/README.md

-# tokalathakimou
+# tokalathaki mou: Mobile App Conceptualization and Marketing

 University project for the course of [Technological Innovation and Entrepreneurship.](https://www.dept.aueb.gr/el/cs/courses/3584).

-# Project Overview: Mobile App Conceptualization and Marketing

 ## Description
 Collaborative effort by a team of 5 individuals with distinct responsibilities to conceptualize and market a mobile app.
 Our focus was on the development of innovative app features, particularly those streamlining online delivery and collaboration with a variety of stores.